renehernandez/NetConsole.Core/README.md

    - Represents the runtime type of the output property.

 #### Excluding commands from be registered
-By default  command classes with *NotRegistrable* class attribute will not be registered in the *CommandFactory* and *CommandManager* types.
+By default, command classes with *NotRegistrable* class attribute will not be registered in the *CommandFactory* and *CommandManager* types.

 **Notice:** You can always add a command instance to *CommandFactory*, even if it is marked with *NotRegistrable* attribute.